 We offer you a variety of packaging options that not only can save you money, more importantly it preserves your product in the best possible way.
 All our packaging is FDA approved for food storage and handling.

 - Air infiltration in your product is one of the biggest causes of your product degrading too rapidly.
 It is critical that packaging is properly sealed and kept that way.
+We do take all of this into consideration when we package the product; so, please abide by each date on the food product label.
+The food will last longer than the date on the label if kept well.

-- Products should be stored in a cool dark place.
+- Products should be stored in a cool, dark place.
 The optimum condition would be 65 degrees or less.

 Mother Earth Products can’t make any specific warranties in relation to the life of the products, because those two variables are dependent on you.
-We can only pass on the propery techniques and industry standard recommendations.
+We can only pass on the proper techniques and industry standard recommendations.

-- Are they gluten free, or processed where gluten is processed?
+- Are they gluten free?

 - Do they contain, or come in contact with any other high allergy items: yeast, eggs, nuts, dairy, etc.?

 We understand that the answers to some of these questions are critical to the health and safety of your families.
 As such: we do not perform any initial processing/ manufacturing of these products.
 We purchase these products from their original manufacturers and repackage them as Mother Earth Products.
+We can, however, do some research for you into the allergen statements from our suppliers to give you that information.

 If you have any questions or concerns, please email us through the Contact Us section of the website.

-- 1/2 cup of Dried Product will usually rehydrate to one full cup
+- 1/2 cup of Dried Product will usually rehydrate to one full cup.

 - Add 1 part product to 2 parts water, when mixing in with a recipe (if you wish to cook these as a side dish, you might want to change the amount of water for each 1 part of dry product).